cyrilletuzi/angular-async-local-storage/README.md

 If you tried to store `undefined`, you'll get `null` too, as some storages don't allow `undefined`.

+Note you'll only get *one* value: the `Observable` is here for asynchronicity but is not meant to emit again when the stored data is changed.
+And it's normal: if app data change, it's the role of your app to keep track of it, not of this lib.
+See [#16](https://github.com/cyrilletuzi/angular-async-local-storage/issues/16) for more context and [#4](https://github.com/cyrilletuzi/angular-async-local-storage/issues/4) for an example.

 ### Checking data

 Don't forget it's client-side storage: **always check the data**, as it could have been forged or deleted.